Continuing Education Activity

 - Prevention of progression to liver cirrhosis and hepatocellular carcinoma

 Appropriate treatment response is indicated by the following findings:

-3. Loss of HBsAg and HBeAg with seroconversion to anti-HBs and anti-HBe, and
+- Loss of HBsAg and HBeAg with seroconversion to anti-HBs and anti-HBe

-4. Reduced inflammation on liver biopsy with no worsening of fibrosis.
+- Reduced inflammation on liver biopsy with no worsening of fibrosis

-Surgical intervention for hepatitis B is only indicated for fulminant liver failure requiring liver transplantation.
-Emergent referral of such patients to a liver transplant center is crucial.
+Surgical intervention for hepatitis B is only indicated for fulminant liver disease requiring transplantation.

 Wilson disease is a disease of excessive copper accumulation.
 It is associated with psychiatric disturbances due to copper accumulation in the basal ganglia.
 Kayser-Fleischer rings are pathognomonic for Wilson disease but are not completely sensitive (requires an expert ophthalmologist to confirm this finding).
 Laboratory evaluation that favors a diagnosis of Wilson disease includes low serum ceruloplasmin levels and elevated urinary copper, and if abnormal, requires further evaluation by a hepatologist.